selasdev/hubble-landing-page/README.md

 # hubble-landing-page

-A challengre for Frontend Mentor
+A challenge for Frontend Mentor